gupta-himanshu/scala-for-beginners/Important-Points2.md

 27. To make the primary constructor private, insert the private keyword in between the class name and any parameters the constructor accepts.

+28. A companion object is simply an object that’s defined in the same file as a class , where the object and class have the same name.
+If you declare a class named Foo in a file named Foo.scala , and then declare an object named Foo in that same file, the Foo object is the compan‐ ion object for the Foo class.
+A companion object has several purposes, and one purpose is that any method declared in a companion object will appear to be a static method on the object.